pkwagner/yasdi2mqtt/README.md

 # yasdi2mqtt
-`yasdi2mqtt` is an MQTT adapter for SMA inverters communicating over serial bus.
+`yasdi2mqtt` is an MQTT adapter for SMA inverters communicating over serial interface.
 It fetches spot values from attached devices in a fixed interval and publishes them via MQTT in JSON data format.
 Moreover, it also works with only a fraction of all inverters being online at the same time.

 ![Grafana setup with yasdi2mqtt](asset/grafana.png "Grafana setup with yasdi2mqtt")

 ## Setup & Run
 There are multiple ways to get `yasdi2mqtt` working.
 I'd strongly recommend using `docker-compose` or `docker` for setup.
 If you encounter any problems, feel free to open an issue!

-### Approach I: docker-compose
+### Variant I: docker-compose
-1. Check if `yasdi.ini` file fits your needs
+1. Check `yasdi.ini` configuration
-    * Especially the serial adapter mountpoint (`Device` parameter) might differ across systems
+    * The included blueprint is meant to be used with serial adapters, but IP-based communication should be possible as well (see YASDI reference)
+2. Create empty `devices` directory
+    * YASDI will use this folder as device cache, so you'll save the 1-2 minutes for device data download after second startup
-2. Edit `docker-compose.yml`
+3. Edit `docker-compose.yml` file
-    * Set environmental variables (`environment` section) according to environmental variable reference below
-    * Change serial adapter mountpoint in `devices` (if modified in step 1)
+    * See table below for environmental variables (section `environment`)
+    * Adjust serial adapter path (section `devices`) if not mapped to `/dev/ttyUSB0` or drop it for IP-based setup
-3. `docker-compose up`
+4. `docker-compose up`
-    * Build might take a few minutes
     * After starting up, `yasdi2mqtt` should immediately connect to your MQTT broker
-    * Detected devices will be printed to console, nevertheless the first MQTT message might take 1-2 minutes more, since channel list has to be downloaded first
+    * Detected devices will be printed to console, the first MQTT message might take 1-2 minutes more because of device data download
-        * Consider setting log level to `DEBUG` if device detection / the first MQTT message takes too much time

-### Approach II: docker
+### Variant II: docker
-1. Check if `yasdi.ini` file fits your needs
+1. Check `yasdi.ini` configuration
-    * Especially the serial adapter mountpoint (`Device` parameter) might differ across systems
+    * The included blueprint is meant to be used with serial adapters, but IP-based communication should be possible as well (see YASDI reference)
+2. Create empty `devices` directory
+    * YASDI will use this folder as device cache, so you'll save the 1-2 minutes for device data download after second startup
-2. `docker build -t yasdi2mqtt .`
+3. `docker build -t yasdi2mqtt .`
-3. Start container with the following command and replace variables according to environmental variable reference list
+4. Start container with following command:
 ```sh
 docker run \
    --device /dev/ttyUSB0:/dev/ttyUSB0 \